BoundlessLove/devsecops-tier3/readme.md

 4. Ensure the variables above are in Github Secrets

+# E. The Operations Part of DEVSECOPS

+Concordian based Specification Acceptance tests and unit tests will be implemented in a future version.

-# F. KNOWN ISSUE
+# G. KNOWN ISSUE

 In future this will be automated using BICEP.
 See Next Steps.
 In early hours of 20 April 2026, the above manual setup in Azure was deleted and any associated resources that Azure Kubernetes auto setup such as Kubernetes application Public IP address.
 Impact is that all future commits will fail the workflow - 'Build and Deploy to  AKS'.

-# G. NEXT STEPS
+# H. NEXT STEPS

 a.
 Move endpoints to https

 b.
 BICES Automation of infrastructure

-# H. CONCLUSION
+# I. CONCLUSION
 The REPOSITORIES BoundlessLove/DevSecOpsTier1, BoundlessLove/DevSecOpsTier2 and BoundlessLove/DevSecOpsTier3 is an attempt to provide a birds eye view of how DEVSECOPS's five essential paradigms CI, CD, CS, CO and TDD all work, via practical demostration and screenshots, where possible.

-# I. RELEASES
+# J. RELEASES

 ## Version 0.1
 19 April 2026 17:00 - Working locally on Docker desktop with: